Updates from Peruzzi

 1. Data dependency - Both rely heavily on high-quality, structured data.
 AI models require well-prepared datasets, which data engineers facilitate through pipelines and data cleaning processes.

 2. Scalability - Both disciplines focus on handling large-scale data efficiently.
-Data engineering builds scalable infrastructure, while AI optimizes decision-making for large datasets.
+Data engineering builds scalable infrastructure, while AI optimises decision-making for large datasets.

 3. Automation & optimisation - AI-driven systems often enhance data engineering processes by automating workflows, anomaly detection, and data quality checks.